 How do you stay organized at work?

 I’d love to hear about your tips and tricks to stay organized at work.
-Do you use a post-it note system or a specific software?
-Tell me about it in the comments or join the conversation on my Instagram.
+Do you use a post-it note system or specific software?
+Join the conversation on my Instagram.